Respiratory Training in the Treatment of Transdiagnostic Pathological Anxiety

 Active Comparator: Psycho-Education (PsyEd)

-If assigned to the psycho-education condition, participants will undergo once-weekly 20-minute video conferencing session with a therapist for four weeks.
+If assigned to the psycho-education condition, participants will watch pre-recorded 20-minute video presentations once-weekly for four weeks.
+They will meet with a study staff member to watch these videos, who will be available to answer any questions.
 During these sessions, they will be provided information about the nature and causes of anxiety-related disorders and learn tips for coping with anxiety symptoms when they arise.
 At the end of their sessions with the therapist, they will receive handouts that will help reinforce what they've learned.

 See: Arm/group descriptions